MartinaGermani/Assignment_Jupyter/README.md

 - let the user manually drive the robot using the keyboard but with some controls in order to avoid collision.

 ## How to run the code?
-The main code is called 'UI_JUY', where you can find the user interface with some buttons for handling the three different guide modalities, followed by different plots.
+The main code is called 'JUPY_UI', where you can find the user interface with some buttons for handling the three different guide modalities, followed by different plots.
 This interface requires the following packages:
 - 'final_assignment'
 - 'slam_gmapping'